MissVeronica/repository-content-for-UM/README.md

 2. <a href="https://github.com/MissVeronica/um-shortcode-time-viewer">An UM shortcode date and time viewer</a>
 3. <a href="https://github.com/MissVeronica/um-number-of-days-ago">Number of Days ago</a>
 4. <a href="https://github.com/MissVeronica/um-number-of-users-shortcode">Number of Users with selected status</a>
-5. <a href="https://github.com/MissVeronica/um-triple-forms">Triple Forms for screen, tablet and mobile</a> NEW
+5. <a href="https://github.com/MissVeronica/um-triple-forms">Triple Forms for screen, tablet and mobile</a>
-6. <a href="https://github.com/MissVeronica/um-email-parse-shortcode">Email Parse Shortcode "um_show_content"</a> NEW
+6. <a href="https://github.com/MissVeronica/um-email-parse-shortcode">Email Parse Shortcode "um_show_content"</a>
 7. <a href="https://github.com/MissVeronica/um-format-form-content">Format Form Content shortcode</a> NEW August 2024

 ## Integrations